Back to the blogs list

 The Landscape Has Changed

-What I’m seeing is that many landlords who have successfully managed properties themselves for years are now starting to feel stretched by the amount of responsibility involved.
+What I’m seeing is that many landlords who have successfully managed properties themselves for years are now starting to feel stretched by the level of responsibility involved.
+Not because they’ve done anything wrong, but because the system around them has changed significantly.

-It’s Often the Small Mistakes That Become Expensive
+It’s Often the Smaller Issues That Become Expensive

 The Emotional Side Nobody Talks About

-Even when things are “fine,” it can still feel heavy.
+Even when things are technically “fine,” it can still feel heavy.

-And for some landlords, that pressure is starting to outweigh the benefits of holding onto certain properties altogether.
+For some landlords, that pressure is beginning to outweigh the benefits of holding onto certain properties altogether.
+And that doesn’t necessarily mean they want to leave the market completely - it simply means they’re starting to review things more carefully.

 There’s No One-Size-Fits-All Answer